LoShan17/loshan_KeyRock/README.md

 https://docs.rs/futures/latest/futures/stream/struct.SplitStream.html

 https://github.com/binance/binance-spot-api-docs/blob/master/web-socket-streams.md
-notes explaining how to take an initial snaphot of exchnages and apllying the diff is actually the right thing to do for Binance, and since we are doing it also for Bitstamp
+notes explaining how to take an initial snapshot of exchanges and applying the diff is the right thing to do for Binance, and since we are doing it also for Bitstamp

 Grcp server/client streaming example https://github.com/hyperium/tonic/blob/master/examples/routeguide-tutorial.md